chocotov1/FastledLantern/README.md

 # FastledLantern
-Lantern with fire effect powered by ATtiny85, ws2812b leds and the Fastled library.
+Lantern with fire effect powered by ATtiny85, ws2812b leds and the [Fastled](https://github.com/FastLED/FastLED) library.

 The main feature is the Fire2012WithPaletteLantern pattern.
 It's a modified version of the Fire2012WithPalette Fastled example.
 A relaxing glowing fire effect is rendered.

 # Hardware
 Key components:
-- ATtiny85 running at 8 mhz, ATTinyCore: https://github.com/SpenceKonde/ATTinyCore
+- ATtiny85 running at 8 mhz, [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore)
 - 14 ws2812b leds
 - 4 reachargable AA batteries and holder
 - a sacrificed lantern